La De Da (album)

 La De Da is the second solo album by Joel Plaskett, released in 2005, following two albums released under the band name Joel Plaskett Emergency.
 The 2006 release also includes the three-song EP Make a Little Noise, by Joel Plaskett Emergency which was also released as a bonus CD with the Make a Little Noise DVD.

+Vish Khanna of Exclaim! described it as "an eclectic, folk-pop travelogue that ranks with some of [Plaskett's] best work."